leancamp/organisers-guide/Organisers Guide.md

 It's fine to email them cold, but ideally, you can get warm introductions through the ambassador network and the Leancamp Leaders, so share the list of your target venues with everyone on Slack in #leaders so we can find good connections in.

+## Picking speakers
+The idea of "a speaker" is really different at Leancamp.

+Speakers don't prepare talks and aren't chosen on their oratory skills.

+Instead, with the help of local community ambassadors we choose speakers based on their *experience* and how it can be useful to others.

+Instead of preparing a talk, we ask them to think of 2 or 3 topics with personal stories they can tell.
+We'll let the audience chose on the day, and the stories really only need to be 5 to 10 minutes long.
+The real value in the session will come from the 20 minutes discussion that emerges.

+1. Start by asking local ambassadors for local role models with interesting and unique experiences to share.

+2. Then gain access to the Master Seed Speakers Board we have in the Leancamp Trello account.
+(Your advisors can give you access.)

+Copy the board, then rename it to your city.
+Everyone on this board has be a Top 3 speaker at a previous Leancamp.
+You can delete speakers you don't want to invite.

+3. Add more speaker ideas to your board.
+The best additions won't be typical startup or Lean Startup people, but rising stars in other communities you want to connect.
+Ask your local ambassadors for ideas here.

+Save the bigger name invititations for when the event gets bigger.
+(Most globally recognised names are happy to help, but only when the event is at least several hundred people.)

+4. Start inviting, keeping in mind your budget and the number of flights you can currently afford.
+Don't invite anyone unless you can afford their flight already!

+Some people will decline but offer to video call in.  **DO NOT DO VIDEO CALLS FOR TALKS.** They are a logistical nightmare, and are not interactive enough for Leancamp.
+Politely decline and explain that Leancamp is much more interactive and that we can't plan around a strong enough internet connection.

 # Learning from the metrics

 We email our waiting list and make noise, taking a close look at 2 numbers on our landing page: